-The key to the delicious cooking is fresh ingredients.
-And over the years I have learned – if I want to know what goes into the food my family eats, and not worry about chemicals, the best way is to grow your own produce, and that’s how I got interested in gardening.
+The easiest way to step up your game in the kitchen is fresh ingredients.
+If you want to know what goes into the food your family eats, and not worry about chemicals, the best way is to grow your own produce.
+That’s how I got interested in gardening and I hope you will too.

-Over the past several years, I have grown anything from rosemary and thyme to apple trees, and I understand the challenges of growing a garden in the urban and rural areas.
-Thankfully, I have been blessed with a decent backyard to conduct my agricultural experiences, but you can start small, and expand depending on the area you can devote to this project.
+Over the past several years, we’ve grown anything from rosemary and thyme to apple trees, and I understand the challenges of growing a garden in the urban and rural areas.
+Thankfully, we have been blessed with a decent backyard to conduct my agricultural learning, but you can start small, and expand depending on the area and time you can devote to this project.

 I will provide you with gardening tips throughout the year to make sure you are successfully on the way to grow your herb and vegetable garden, and I can’t wait to hear from you about your gardening experiences.